-Kristine Kotecki, Ph.D., is currently full-time faculty at Hawaii Community College, and she has also taught at Ball State University.
+Kristine Kotecki, Ph.D., is on the faculty at Hawaii Community College, and she has also taught at Ball State University.
 She received her PhD in English from the University of Texas at Austin and her MA from the University of Hawaii at Manoa.
-In her research, she focuses on how contemporary literature and film shape cultural memory and visions for the future.
+In her research, she focuses on how post-conflict narratives shape cultural memory and visions for the future.
 She has published peer-reviewed articles in Interventions: Journal of Postcolonial Studies, The Journal of Narrative Theory, New Cinemas, and Marvels and Tales.

 For more information, check out the following links: